aashishace/smart-agriculture-app/project_report.md

 - ✅ **09_crop_analytics.png** - Individual crop performance analysis

 **Production System Verification:**
-All screenshots demonstrate that the Smart Agriculture App is fully functional and production-ready:
+All screenshots demonstrate that the Smart Crop Care Assistant is fully functional and production-ready:

 - ✅ **Real Data Integration:** Screenshots show actual test data for राम किसान with 3 farms and 5 active crops
 - ✅ **Interactive Charts:** Chart.js visualizations are rendering correctly with live data